-Peripheral vascular angioplasty is surgery to open blocked arteries in your legs.
-The surgery can help reduce symptoms of poor blood flow, such as pain, numbness, and wounds that will not heal.
-The surgery may also prevent the need for an amputation of your leg or foot.
+PVA is a procedure to open blocked or narrowed arteries in your legs.
+The procedure can help reduce symptoms of poor blood flow, such as pain, numbness, and wounds that will not heal.
+The procedure may also prevent the need for an amputation of your leg or foot.

 - Your healthcare provider will talk to you about how to prepare for your procedure.
 He or she may tell you not to eat or drink anything after midnight on the day of your procedure.
 Arrange to have someone drive you home when you are discharged.

 - You may need blood tests, angiography, or an electrocardiogram (ECG) before your procedure.
 Talk to your healthcare provider about these or other tests you may need.

 - Tell your provider about all your current medicines.
 You may need to stop taking blood thinners several days before your procedure.
 Ask your healthcare provider if you can continue taking aspirin.
 He or she will tell you if you need to stop any other medicine for the procedure, and when to stop.
 He or she will tell you which medicines to take or not take on the day of your procedure.